danielmewes/mirage/README.md

 4. This cycle continues indefinitely, allowing you to interact with the simulated application as if it were a real app.

-## Notes
+## Notes & Limitations

-- The application uses Claude Haiku 4.5 for fast response times
+- This is very much just a proof of concept.
+Not meant for serious use.
 - Each interaction maintains context from previous interactions in the same session.
 Though you might eventually run out of available context window.
-- The LLM is encouraged to assign IDs to interactive elements
+- There isn't any persistent state across sessions
+- Not all UI interactions are supported.
+Mainly, button clicks and text input submissions will work, but things like drawing or dragging things will not.
 - Errors are logged to the terminal where the server is running